tony-shifflett/lessonOne/README.md

 <hr>

-#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity
+#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-- Take a moment to examine the site and based on what you know about creating documents in general think of at least 3 of the types of content you see.
+- Take a moment to examine the site and based on what you know about creating documents using MS Word or Google Docs think of at least 3 of the types of content you see.
 - You will be asked to post your thoughts in a slack thread they create.

 <hr>

 **Activity Recap**

 In the plain text example it's hard to visually distinguish the type of content and what it represents.
-However some content based solely on it's position might indicate what it represents as well as a list of places in a vertical column.
-However with just a touch of HTML we can highlight that content and give it some structure that users are familiar with.
+However some content based solely on it's position might indicate what it represents like a list of places in a vertical column.
+However with just a touch of HTML we can highlight that content and give it some structure that users recognize fairly easily.

-So when someone says HTML is the `content and structure` of a webpage, that's what they mean!
+So when someone says HTML is the `structure` of a webpage and is used to organize the `content` that's what they mean!

 #### CSS for Styling